The search engine optimization (SEO) industry has changed quite a bit in the last year alone, and that trend will continue over the next five years.

 Linking from websites that aren’t relevant to your business isn’t going to bring you new customers, and they can even hurt your search rankings.

 To make sure you’re only getting backlinks from places that are going to benefit you, check out Majestic SEO and use their Open Site Explorer tool.
-(This will be particularly important in 2022.)

 This will show you all of your backlinks and which sites have been linking back.